monkey0506/native-generic-delegates/README.md

 Bar((Delegate)foo);
 ```

-The conversion in the other direction can also be done with an explicit cast or
+The conversion in the other direction can also be done with an explicit cast,
-using the `is` or `as` operators:
+and conversions in both directions can use the `is` or `as` operators:

 ```C#
 if (d is INativeAction<int> action)